 Locals say the island is like Bora Bora back in the ’50s.
 There are only a few flights per week to this magical island.
 We took the time to circle the island, joined a lagoon tour to see the coral garden, and swim with three large manta rays.
 We even crossed a shallow area in the lagoon on foot to a nearby motu, where we found a beautiful and extremely peaceful beach for ourselves.

 On our last day in Maupiti, we took a flight back to Tahiti (their tiny airport is the funniest you’ve ever seen, no buildings just some benches ).

 In Tahiti, we had two more days to spend.
 We rented a car, woke up early, and circled the whole Island, with many stops and short hikes.

-During the two days, we came back to the Papeete Market to buy souvenirs, buy fresh juice and food.
+During the two days, we came back to the Papeete Market to buy souvenirs, buy fresh juice, and food.
 I had the time to look for my second black pearl and after a long search, I found a special one graded “A” in its quality (we are already pearls experts)!
 In the evening we went to see a Marquesan cultural show.
 It wasn’t as authentic as the real one we saw in Nuku Hiva, but it was fun and a great way to spend the last evening with a cocktail.

 Unfortunately, all good things must come to an end.
-We had to say Goodbye and to head back to the airport, this time to take an international flight back home.
+We had to say Goodbye and head back to the airport, this time to take an international flight back home.
 Nothing can explain the feeling you have when visiting the Polynesian islands.
-This trip was a sensational experience, the place, the people, the culture, the amazing food – all have such a warm place in our heart.
+This trip was a sensational experience, the place, the people, the culture, the amazing food – all have such a warm place in our hearts.

 Moran & Gal